What’s the first thing you do when you find a bug or see a missing feature in an open source project? Check out the project page and submit a patch!

 This behavior, eminently reasonably reasonable on the part of any individual, results in a systemic failure, a tax on new open source contributors.
 I often get asked how to get started with open source.
 It’s easy for me to forget that getting started can be hard because the first projects I contributed to have a response time measured in hours for issues and pull requests1.
 But a lot of people have experiences which aren’t so nice.
 They contribute a few patches to a couple projects that get ignored, and have no idea where to go from there.
 It doesn’t take egregious individual behavior to create a hostile environment.

-If you have commit access to a project that has this problem, please own the process for incoming pull requests.
+If you have commit access to a project that has this problem, please own the process for incoming pull requests (or don’t ask for pull requests in your repo description).
 It doesn’t have to permanent; just until you have a system in place2.
 Not only will you get more contributors to your project, you’ll help break down one barrier to becoming an open source contributor.

 I don’t mean to imply that this is trivial.
 It can be hard, if your project doesn’t have an accepting culture, but there are popular, high traffic projects that manage to do it.
 If all else fails, you can always try the pull request hack.↩